-We are also offering the flu jab to our pregnant patients, please make an appointment for the flu clinic.
+We are also offering the flu jab to our pregnant patients so please make an appointment.

 Our Health Visitors can be contacted directly on 01252 533040 - there is an answer machine, please ensure you leave contact details and details of the child.
 They are responsible for children up to the age of 5 years and are happy to discuss any concerns you may have.

 The Family Information Services Hub has helpful information about all services and agencies for families and can be accessed by the following link: